almondheil/almondheil/README.md

 If you are curious about anything I do or just want to reach out, don't hesitate! [contact@almendra.dev](mailto:contact@almendra.dev)

-Or see below for the repos I'm most proud of :)
+Or see below (or apparently above on mobile) for the repos I'm most proud of :)